umbraco/UmbracoDocs/Umbraco-Uno/Creating-Content/How-to-Set-up-a-Blog with-a-Feed/index.md

 ## How to add more blog posts to the feed

-A blog usually consists of multiple posts, so this is how you add more blog posts after you have created the first blog post.
+A blog usually consists of multiple posts, you can add however many blog pages you like by following the steps below.

 1. Click the blog node
 2. Now you should see a window showing the first post you made